 Jefferson died on July 4, 1826, just hours before his close friend John Adams, on the fiftieth anniversary of the adoption of the Declaration of Independence.
 He was eighty-three years old, the holder of large debts, but according to all evidence a very optimistic man.

 It was Jefferson's wish that his tomb stone reflect the things that he had given the people, not the things that the people had given to him.
 It is for this reason that Thomas Jefferson's epitaph reads:

 OF AMERICAN INDEPENDENCE

 STATUTE OF VIRGINIA

 BORN APRIL 2, 1743 O.S.

 DIED JULY 4.
 1826

 Many good biographies of Jefferson are available.
 Perhaps the single most respected Jefferson scholar was Dumas Malone, who wrote the Pulitzer Prize-winning six-volume biography, Jefferson and His Time.
 In 1993 the Thomas Jefferson Foundation published Thomas Jefferson: A Brief Biography, an essay written by Malone.
-Titles are available from the Monticello Museum Shops at (434) 984-9840.
+Titles are available from the Shop at Monticello

 Pictured: miniature portrait of Jefferson (1788) by John Trumbull; base of Jefferson's grave marker at the Monticello Graveyard.